 This session will provide the latest perspective on food price inflation, the main factors that contribute to changes in food prices, and the consumer implications of rising food prices.

-Outlook for U.S. Food Prices and Inflation in 2015
+Outlook for US Food Prices and Inflation in 2016

-A presentation of the latest Economic Research Service (ERS) outlook for retail food prices in general and across major food categories, recent historical trends in food expenditure patterns, and the relationship between food prices and inflation in the general economy.
+A presentation of the latest ERS outlook for retail food prices in general and across major food categories.

 Speaker: Annemarie Kuhns, Economist, Economic Research Service, USDA, Washington, DC

 This presentation focuses on how the retail food industry deals with environmental changes and the strategies employed to reduce price impacts.

 Speaker: Brian Todd, President, The Food Institute, Upper Saddle River, NJ

 Economic Outlook for the Foodservice Industry

 This presentation will allow for the perspective of how food price inflation impacts the foodservice industry.